Smintheus98/password-manager/README.md

 A password manager and creator written in Nim programming language

 Not ready yet.
+!!!
+Password generation currently does not comply with cryptographic standards !!!
 Type `make` to compile the project.

 Nim compiler needed!